lloydkevin/hugo-wd/content/post/2007-09-06-the-secret-of-cakephp-advanced-routing-even-better-urls.md

 ### Straying From Convention

 But sometimes, conventions suck.
-Sometimes you want greater control over things, but still don&#8217;t wanna do them from scratch.
+Sometimes you want greater control over things, but still don't wanna do them from scratch.
 The strictness of the MVC structure dictates how your URLs will look.
-Consider this: CakePHP has a basic pages controller, which you can use when you don&#8217;t need a model or controller.
+Consider this: CakePHP has a basic pages controller, which you can use when you don't need a model or controller.
 You just enter the view and voilÃƒ , a page.
 But your pages have a URL of:

 > _www.site.com/pages/page_

-Wouldn&#8217;t you rather:
+Wouldn't you rather:

 > _www.site.com/page.htm_

 The [Routes Configuration][1] examples in the CakePHP manual are a bit simple.
-Here&#8217;s how to use a bit more advanced routing:
+Here's how to use a bit more advanced routing:

 <pre class="brush: php; title: ; notranslate" title="">Router::connect('/(.*).htm', array('controller' =&gt; 'pages', 'action' =&gt; 'display'));</pre>